openframeworks/ofBook/09_game_design/book_chapter.md

         else if (m.getAddress() == "/game/interval_time")
         {
             //this is exactly the same as above.
-We just simply are testing to see if the address tag is this value and if so doing the exact
+            //We just simply are testing to see if the address
+            //tag is this value and if so doing the exact
-            //process of setting our ingame value to match the value of the incoming argument and sending back our interval_time to our device. interval_time = m.getArgAsInt32(0);
+            //process of setting our ingame value to match the value of the
+   			//incoming argument and sending back our interval_time to our device.

+            interval_time = m.getArgAsInt32(0);

             //send visual feedback

             sendBack.addIntArg(interval_time);
             sendBack.setAddress("/updatedVals/interval");
             sender.sendMessage(sendBack);